ashaik65/DevSecOps-Practical/README.md

 After that we need to configure this app password in jenkins for that follow this steps

+Also we need to configure creds so goto manage jenkins-----> credentials-----> add usename and password of gmail smtp password

 goto mange jenkins -----> click on system ----> go to E-mail Notification section and fill the information like this

 ![Alt text](<smtp save.png>)